-For funds to be used to provide grants and loans under Section 19608(1)(a)(iv), all of the following apply:
+Under the bill, for funds to be used to provide grants and loans under Section 19608(1)(a)(iv), all of the following apply.

-To receive grant or loan funds, approved applicants would have to enter into a grant or loan agreement with the Department.
-At a minimum, the agreement would have to contain reporting requirements, including at least the following: a) the grant or loan recipient would have to submit progress status reports to the Department during implementation of the brownfield project that included documentation of project costs and expenditures, at a frequency determined by the Department; and b) the grant or loan recipient would have to provide a final report upon completion of the grant- or loan-funded activities within a time frame determined by the Department.
+To receive grant or loan funds, approved applicants must enter into a grant or loan agreement with the Department.
+At a minimum, the agreement must contain reporting requirements, including at least the following: a) the grant or loan recipient must submit progress status reports to the Department during implementation of the brownfield project that include documentation of project costs and expenditures, at a frequency determined by the Department; and b) the grant or loan recipient must provide a final report upon completion of the grant- or loan-funded activities within a time frame determined by the Department.

-When entering into a loan agreement, the recipient would have to provide financial assurance of repayment of the loan including pledges or revenue sharing, escrow account, letter of credit, or other acceptable mechanism negotiated with the Department.
-Use of real property as a means to secure a loan would not be considered an acceptable mechanism.
-The Department would be authorized to include in the loan agreement a provision that permitted the release of the financial assurance in favor of a pledge of the right of first refusal of the tax increment revenue to the Department if the brownfield project had been substantially completed and the annual tax increment captured relative to the brownfield project were equal to or greater than 125% of the annual loan reimbursement payment.
+When entering into a loan agreement, the recipient must provide financial assurance of repayment of the loan including pledges or revenue sharing, escrow account, letter of credit, or other acceptable mechanism negotiated with the Department.
+Use of real property as a means to secure a loan will not be considered an acceptable mechanism.
+The Department is authorized to include in the loan agreement a provision that permits the release of the financial assurance in favor of a pledge of the right of first refusal of the tax increment revenue to the DEQ if the brownfield project has been substantially completed and the annual tax increment captured relative to the project is at least 125% of the annual loan reimbursement payment.

-The grant or loan agreement also would have to contain at least all of the following:
+The grant or loan agreement also must contain at least all of the following:

-- -- The approved eligible activities to be undertaken with grant or loan funds. - -- An implementation schedule for the approved eligible activities. - -- If the property were not owned by the grant or loan recipient, an executed agreement that met the requirements for an enforceable agreement between the property owner and the applicant. - -- Other provisions as considered appropriate by the Department.
+- -- The approved eligible activities to be undertaken with grant or loan funds. - -- An implementation schedule for the approved eligible activities. - -- If the property is not owned by the grant or loan recipient, an executed agreement that meets the requirements for an enforceable agreement between the property owner and the applicant. - -- Other provisions as considered appropriate by the Department.

-All eligible activities would have to be consistent with an approved grant or loan work plan.
-Unless otherwise approved by the Director of the Department, only activities carried out and costs incurred after execution of a grant or loan agreement would be eligible.
-Grant funds would have to be disbursed on a reimbursement basis upon receiving appropriate documentation.
-Loan funds would have to be disbursed in draws based on an approved work plan, and supporting documentation would have to be submitted after expenses were incurred.
-In either case, the Department would have to prescribe documentation requirements.
+All eligible activities must be consistent with an approved grant or loan work plan.
+Unless otherwise approved by the DEQ Director, only activities carried out and costs incurred after execution of a grant or loan agreement are eligible.
+Grant funds must be disbursed on a reimbursement basis upon receipt of appropriate documentation.
+Loan funds must be disbursed in draws based on an approved work plan, and supporting documentation must be submitted after expenses are incurred.
+In either case, the Department must prescribe documentation requirements.